tiago-martinho/tiago-martinho/README.md

 ## Hi, I'm Tiago! 🧑🏻‍💻

-Software Engineer at Talkdesk <br>
+Software Engineer at Talkdesk 🏢
-Currently working on my Master's Dissertation on Automatic Question Generation about Introductory Programming Code 📈 <br>
+Currently working on my Master's Dissertation on Automatic Question Generation about Introductory Programming Code 📈

 #### Technologies I'm using at the moment